ltskinner/machine-learning/books/linear_algebra_optimization_for_ml/DICTIONARY_2.md

 $f(\bar{x}) + A\bar{x} + \bar{c} $

+the translation (b in AX + b) translates the origin from V to a new point in W

 formally (READ THIS IN BROWSER):

 $f(\lambda\bar{x}) + [1 - \lambda]\bar{y} = \lambda f(\bar{x}) + [1 - \lambda]f(\bar{y})  $